daily-demos/prebuilt-ui/README.md

 This demo highlights [Daily's prebuilt UI](https://www.daily.co/blog/prebuilt-ui/), and how it can be used to embed a video chat widget in a website or app.
 The demo also illustrates how to use [daily-js methods](https://docs.daily.co/reference#instance-methods) and [events](https://docs.daily.co/reference#events) to build custom interfaces outside of the callframe that control the call.

+Check out a live version of the demo [here](https://prebuilt-ui.netlify.app/).

 The demo's custom controls use these Daily methods:

 - [`.setLocalVideo()`](https://docs.daily.co/reference#%EF%B8%8F-setlocalvideo)